-Year Ended April 27, 2013 April 28, 2012 April 30, 2011 (in thousands) Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales General and administrative \$ 27,404 5.3% (0.1)% \$ 27,422 5.6% 16.9% \$ 23,453 5.3% Product design and development \$ 23,131 4.5% (1.6)% \$ 23,507 4.8% 24.1% \$ 18,949 4.3%
+Year Ended April 26, 2014 April 27, 2013 April 28, 2012 (in thousands) Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales General and administrative \$ 27,984 5.1% 2.1% \$ 27,404 5.3% (0.1)% \$ 27,422 5.6% Product design and development \$ 23,375 4.2% 1.1% \$ 23,131 4.5% (1.6)% \$ 23,507 4.8%

 General and administrative expenses consist primarily of salaries, other employee-related costs, professional fees, shareholder relations costs, facilities and equipment related costs for administrative departments, training costs, amortization of intangibles and the costs of supplies.
-General and administrative expense in fiscal 2013 as compared to fiscal 2012 remained relatively flat due to our continued focus on controlling spending as a part of our strategic goals to improve operating income.
-During fiscal 2013, increases in salaries and other employee-related costs of \$0.5 million were offset by decreases of \$0.3 million in professional fees and \$0.2 million of other costs.
+The increase in general and administrative expense in fiscal 2014 as compared to fiscal 2013 was the result of an increase of \$0.8 million in professional fees, travel and entertainment, IT maintenance, advertising, and other expense, which was offset by decreases in various other general and administrative expenses.

-We expect general and administrative expenses to increase slightly in fiscal 2014 as compared to fiscal 2013.
+We expect general and administrative expenses to increase slightly in dollars for fiscal 2015 as compared to fiscal 2014 but remain flat as a percentage of net sales.

 Product design and development expenses consist primarily of salaries, other employee-related costs, facilities and equipment-related costs and supplies.
-Product development investments during fiscal 2013 included video technology with a range of pixel pitches for outdoor applications using LED surface mount technology.
-In addition, we completed development of a new full-color family of Vanguard displays for the Transportation business unit.
+Product design and development expenses in fiscal 2014 as compared to fiscal 2013 were flat.

 Our costs for product development represent an allocated amount of costs based on time charges, materials costs and overhead of our engineering departments.
 Generally, a significant portion of our engineering time is spent on product development, while the rest is allocated to large contract work and included in cost of goods sold.
-The decline in product development expense in fiscal 2013 as compared to fiscal 2012 was the net result of the following: